The Definitive Guide to Influencer Marketing

 Follow/unfollow method: A strategy used to accumulate followers that isn’t based on content.
 An account follows a bunch of random accounts, waits for them to return the favor, and unfollows them later.
 This method increases the follower count but not the engagement rate.

 Follower growth rate: The increase or decrease of a social media profile’s followers over time.
-Spikes in follower rate can be signs of bought followers.
+Sudden and dramatic spikes in follower growth can be signs of bought followers.

 Handle: A person’s name on social media.
 On Instagram, what follows the @.